History of the Labour Party (UK): Background

 In 1892, Fred Jowett (a member of the Independent Labour Party) became the first socialist to be elected to Bradford City Council.
 A few months later, Jowett founded a branch of the Independent Labour Party in that city.
 As a member of Bradford City Council, Jowett was responsible for the passage of several important reforms that were eventually adopted by other local authorities.
 In 1904, for instance, Bradford became the first local authority in Britain to provide free school meals, while a successful campaign led to the clearing of a slum area and its replacement with new houses.
 Jowett was also a supporter of reforming the Poor Law Amendment Act 1834, and attempted to improve the quality of the food given to the children in the Bradford Workhouse after being elected as a Poor Law Guardian.

-In 1898, West Ham borough became the first ever Labour council.
+In 1898, West Ham became the first borough council in Britain to have a socialist and labour majority.
 The new administration embarked on a programme involving the enlargement of the municipal workforce and bringing it directly under public control in order to improve job security, conditions, and pay for workers.
 A minimum wage and an eight-hour workday were introduced for council employees, together with a fortnight's annual holiday.
 Although Labour lost its majority two years later, its achievements in the council demonstrated Labour's effectiveness at instigating reform at a municipal level.
+The Women's Labour League, which was active in the field of social policy, set up a child welfare clinic in Kensington before the outbreak of World War I.